Last updated: June 2026 · Written by Alen Marrick

 Car parks · Buses · Trains from London

-Birling Gap fills by 9:45am summer weekends (£5).
-Exceat is free but smaller.
+Birling Gap fills by 9:45am summer weekends.
+Exceat (~£7/day) is usually less busy.
 Bus 12 runs hourly from Eastbourne/Seaford.

 When to Visit